cmvandrevala/cmvandrevala.github.io/_posts/computer-science/labs/2024-12-10-hello-world.md

 Hello World!
 ```

+### Java

-Whereas in Java, you might utilize a build tool like Gradle:
+You might utilize a build tool like Gradle:

 ```bash
 $ gradle run